adi-g15/notes/linux/Chapter 11/text_editors.md

 * i -> Insert before cursor

 * A -> Append at end of line
-* I -> Insert at beggining of line
+* I -> Insert at beginning of line

 * o -> Start a new line below
 * O -> Start a new line above